ProductTryOn

 Virtual try-on technology has matured beyond beauty and eyewear into nearly every wearable product category:

-• Jewelry — necklaces, earrings, rings, bracelets
+• Jewelry — necklaces, earrings, rings, bracelets, pendants.

-• Watches — analog, digital, smartwatches
+• Watches — analog, digital, smartwatches, luxury timepieces.

-• Shoes — sneakers, heels, boots, sandals
+• Shoes — sneakers, heels, boots, sandals, athletic footwear.

-• Makeup — lipstick, eyeshadow, foundation, blush
+• Makeup — lipstick, eyeshadow, foundation, blush, bronzer, highlighter.

 Most existing solutions only cover one or two of these categories.
 A store selling sunglasses and clothing would need separate vendors — separate integrations, separate dashboards, separate bills.
 Universal try-on platforms that handle every category from a single widget are emerging to fill this gap.